MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-03-where_to_operate.md

 ## Partial conclusion

-Just to sum quickly up on *where* you should go to be ensured good customers.
-Manhattan is clearly the place with the most customers, and people tend to give good tips here, but Queens is also a good choice with a lot of taxi customers, which also tends to give good tips.
-The place you shouldn't go is Bronx and Staten Island as they give bad tips.
+Just to quickly sum up on *where* you should go to be ensured good customers.
+Manhattan is clearly the place with the most customers, and people tend to give good tips here, but Queens is also a good choice with a lot of taxi customers, which also tends to tip well.
+The places to avoid would be Bronx and Staten Island as they tend to tip lower amounts.

-<sub>Now we have clarified *where* to go, but when should you go?
-Are there a specific timeframe that all the good customers are grapping a taxi?
+<sub>Now we have clarified *where* to go, but at what time should you go?
+Is there a specific timeframe that all the good customers are grabbing a taxi?
 Go to the next slide and we will dig into *when*. </sub>